A Catfishing With a Happy Ending

 To raise her spirits, Emma huffed and puffed her way through a high-energy barbell class called Bodypump, four times a week.
 Though she now felt prepared to join the 91 million people worldwide who use dating apps, deep down she did not believe that computers were an instrument of fate.
 “I’m a romantic,” Emma told me, two years after the internet turned her life upside down.
 “I love to love,” she said, in a thick French accent.
 “And I want to be loved too.”

 As soon as her dating profile went live, Emma’s phone started to bleep and whistle with interest from strangers.
 The app allowed her to gaze at a vast assortment of suitors like cakes in a coffee-shop window, but not interact with them until she subscribed.
 That evening, a private message arrived in her inbox.
 It was from a dark-haired Italian named Ronaldo “Ronnie” Scicluna, who looked to Emma like a high-school crush.
-But the text was “floue” Emma told me, not knowing the English word for “blurred.”
+But the text was “floue,” Emma told me, not knowing the English word for “blurred.”
 The app was holding Ronnie’s message ransom.

 That night, Emma FaceTimed her sister and showed her Ronnie’s photos: “Oh my God, look at the guy!” she giggled, as they swiped through his profile pictures.
 He was boyish yet mysterious, like the kind of dangersome male model who steers sailboats through cologne commercials.
 But according to his profile, Ronnie was a 34-year-old electrician in England’s West Midlands, just 100 miles away.